Get

 • Low in protein

-According to the advertising, Kit & Kaboodle Outdoor Dry Cat Food is the outdoor version of this brand’s food.
-It is flavored with both chicken and ocean fish.
-It doesn’t contain much of either meat, however.
+According to the advertising, Kit & Kaboodle Outdoor Dry Cat Food is the outdoor version of its dry food.
+It is flavored with chicken and ocean fish, but it doesn’t contain much of either meat.

-There are a few higher-quality meat options here, including chicken by-product meal and fish meal.
-However, these are much lower on the list of ingredients and aren’t that high-quality either.
+There are a few higher-quality ingredients, including chicken by-product meal and fish meal.
+However, they are much lower on the list of ingredients.
+The formula has 30% protein, which puts it in the moderate range compared to other brands on the market.

-This food is so-so on protein.
-It is 30% protein, which puts it in the moderate range compared to other things on the market.
-However, much of this is plant-based protein.
+However, much of it is plant-based protein.
 This isn’t the highest quality option by any means.
-While there is quite a bit of protein included, it is low quality.
+While there is quite a bit of protein, you can find more nutritious formulas from other brands.

 Pros